siddanda/DarkModels/README.txt

 OVERVIEW AND USAGE

-This repository provides plots contained in or supplemental to *cite*.
+This repository provides plots that are contained in or supplemental to *cite*.
 If you use any of the information provided in this repository, please cite *cite*.

 ----------------